ayushri117/RRRR_manipulator/README.md

 # RRRR_manipulator
 RRRR Serial manipulator inverse and forward kinematics

-Inverse Kinematics and Forward Kinematics have been calculated and coded.
+Inverse Kinematics and Forward Kinematics solver has been coded in ROS.